1.1 KEY TERMS AND CONCEPTS.

 Properties of Monosaccharides

-Formed by linking two monosaccharides by the process of condensation.
-They can be broken into their constituent monosaccharides by a process known as hydrolysis.
+Formed by linking two monosaccharide by the process of condensation.
+They can be broken into their constituent monosaccharide by a process known as hydrolysis.

 Water is used in this process